jvuletich/CuisExperiments004/Packages/Packages.md

 #Packages folder
-This directory holds Cuis packages included in the official release.
+This directory structure holds Cuis packages included in the official release.